Q: What’s the best way to register for trips?

 In order to purchase a ticket, you will need to agree to the terms and conditions, which includes the

-check-in table before you participate in any field trips.
-Waiver forms will be available at the
+waiver of liability.
+Waiver forms will be available at the registration table.

 Carpooling and Parking